 So, where are the best cities for families in Maine?
 We’ve got the answers here.

-These are the best cities to raise a family in the Pine Tree State:
+These are the best cities to raise a family in Maine for 2019:

 - Yarmouth (Photos | Homes For Sale)